cjhdev/slow_blink/readme.md

 SlowBlink
 ==========

+SlowBlink is a Ruby implementation of [Blink Protocol](http://www.blinkprotocol.org/ "Blink Protocol").

+The Blink Protocol is serialisation specification that uses a schema to define the structure of binary messages.
+The wire format is optimised for size and codec efficiency which makes it a useful format for applications operating over constrained networks.

+SlowBlink is a tool to support rapid development of telemetry systems.
+It features an integrated schema parser, a dynamic message generator, and an extensible codec generator (to generate codecs in languages other than Ruby).

 [![Build Status](https://travis-ci.org/cjhdev/slow_blink.svg?branch=master)](https://travis-ci.org/cjhdev/slow_blink)
 [![Gem Version](https://badge.fury.io/rb/slow_blink.svg)](https://badge.fury.io/rb/slow_blink)

-SlowBlink is a Ruby implementation of [Blink Protocol](http://www.blinkprotocol.org/ "Blink Protocol").

 ## Highlights

 - Implements Blink Specification [beta4-2013-06-14](specification/blink/BlinkSpec-beta4.pdf "Blink Specification").
-- Integrated Blink Protocol schema parser
+- Integrated schema parser
-- Dynamic message model generator
+- Dynamic message class generator
+    - Create message classes on-the-fly without code generation
+    - Derives anonymous subclasses from `SlowBlink::Message::Group`
     - Does not generate constants or symbols
+    - Use `SlowBlink::Message::Group#to_tag` produce [blink tag specification](specification/blink/BlinkTagSpec-beta4.pdf "Blink Tag Specification").
 - Support for compact mode serialisation
-- C codec generator
+- Extensible ERB based codec generator

 ## Todo